2xAA/uC.js/README.md

 ```

 ### .all(allObj)
-Returns the 40 newest audio submissions.
+Returns the 40 newest audio submissions in an Array.
 Use the **page** variable to go back to the next 40 results.
 ```JavaScript
 var allObj = {
 	page: 1,